tonyjameshart/Celiogix/ANDROID_AAB_DEVELOPMENT_GUIDE.md

 6. **Test thoroughly** on various device configurations
 7. **Deploy to internal testing** before production release

-This guide provides a comprehensive foundation for developing and deploying the Celiogix Mobile Companion as an Android App Bundle.
+This guide provides a comprehensive foundation for developing and deploying the CeliacShield Mobile Companion as an Android App Bundle.
 The AAB format will ensure optimal distribution through Google Play Store with smaller download sizes and better user experience.